Canary deployments in OpenShift Service Mesh

 ]

-So with this match headers, when a request is originated from a Safari browser, will be hit the version-v2 of recommendation, instead if a non-Safari user is requesting our app, the request will be routed to the version-v1:
+So with these match headers, when a request originates from a Safari browser, it will hit the version-v2 of recommendation.
+If a non-Safari user is requesting our app, the request will be routed to the version-v1:

 customer_route=$(oc get route -n istio-system customer | tail -n1 | awk '{ print $2 }')